 River herring

 No changes are proposed for river herring.
-Alewife passage would risk fish in the lake and blueback herring are not expected to have access to Reeds Brook.
+Alewife passage would risk fish in the lake and, as covered in Section 5.4.5.6 above, there is not enough alewife habitat in Green Lake to warrant alewife passage, even if it is practical.
+Blueback herring are not expected to access Reeds Brook.

 American shad